xenondevs/Docs/docs/invui/items.md

     }
     ```

-The `getItemProvider` method will get called when the page changes, as `PagedGui` internally calls `Controllable#updateControlItems`, so the displayed page number in this example item will always be correct.
+The `getItemProvider` method will get called when the page changes, as `PagedGui` internally calls `AbstractGui#updateControlItems`, so the displayed page number in this example item will always be correct.